TurkLoGeR/XPR-2020-Free/README.md

 This is For Educational Pusposes Only ! and User is responsibile for his usage of this Tool

+For Example :
+- Parental Control , Track what your children are doing.
+- Business Administration , Monitor what employees are doing.
+- School/Institutions , for students
+- Personal Control and File Backup , Make sure no one is using your computer when you are away.
+- Other Noble Purposes

 # Old version Bug : file manager not work on MAC and some OS (sun os)
 why ? due to difference in path seprators for the OS . bug fix : it is now configured to fetch it automatically